huggingface/diffusers/examples/controlnet/README_flux.md

     return {"prompt_embeds": prompt_embeds, "pooled_prompt_embeds": pooled_prompt_embeds, "text_ids": text_ids, "pixel_latents": pixel_latents, "control_latents": control_latents, "latent_image_ids": latent_image_ids}
 ```

 Because we need images to pass through vae, we need to preprocess the images in the dataset first.
-At the same time, vae requires more video memory, so you may need to modify the <span style="color:orange;">batch_size</span>  below
+At the same time, vae requires more gpu memory, so you may need to modify the `batch_size` below
 ```diff
 +train_dataset = prepare_train_dataset(train_dataset, accelerator)
 with accelerator.main_process_first():